luerhard/docker_rserver/README.md

 # Docker Rserver for Multiuser-setup
 This Dockerfile runs a rserver and contains a script for super simple user addition on the server.
-All users share the .libPaths() and are allowed to install packages.
+All users share the .libPaths(), are allowed to install packages but have separate working directories.

 # Usage
 If needed add wanted packages in the install_packages.R.
 They will be installed on build-time.